Documentation

 Work instruction use case 6: Disaster recovery

 Writing work instructions for disaster recovery can be the difference between a regular Tuesday and going out of business.
-This includes sudden situations like loss of data, instability, lost revenue and even natural disasters.
+This includes sudden situations like data loss, instability, lost revenue and even natural disasters.

 A disaster recovery plan works to ensure your company‘s survival.
-Along with this, your work instructions should help employees resume work as quickly as possible after the incident.
+Your work instructions should help employees resume work as quickly as possible after the incident by providing clear instructions.

 Here’s a work instructions example for disaster recovery.

-Since disaster recovery is a sensitive subject, its intro is reassuring and positive.
-It also explains the benefits of a backup plan, informing on why this task matters.
+Since disaster recovery is a sensitive subject, the intro for this work instruction document is reassuring and positive.
+It also explains the benefits of a backup plan and the importance of the task described in the document.

-The chronological steps have detailed yet concise descriptions to follow.
+The chronological steps outline detailed yet concise descriptions.
 While the overall infographic layout is subtle, contrasting icons on the right-hand side keep the document from getting boring.

-This work instruction also follows a consistent design, from the square number tags to copy and icon alignment to spacing.
-It also uses all caps headers and a smaller font to make it easier for users to distinguish between sections.
+This work instruction also follows a consistent design, from square number tags to copy, icon alignment, and spacing.
+It also uses all-caps headers and a smaller font to make it easier for users to distinguish between sections.

-If you analyze the samples above, you’ll find they share five characteristics that ensure employees can carry out instructions effectively without any errors.
+If you analyze the examples above, you’ll find they share five characteristics that ensure employees can carry out instructions effectively without any errors.

 These five core characteristics are:

 • Consistency.
 The work instruction examples use the same layout, methodology and terminology throughout the document.
-This kind of consistency makes it less likely for employees to be distracted, reducing the probability of errors.
+This consistency makes it less likely for employees to be distracted, reducing the probability of errors.

 • Accuracy.
 Your work instruction needs to match the employee’s work reality.
 You must be fully aware of each required step to complete the task.
 Otherwise, you won’t be able to write accurate, helpful and credible instructions.
 Reach out to seasoned employees who consistently perform the job to learn the ins and outs.